David Postlethwait always wanted to build a first-rate, lighted par-3 golf course.

 Then there is Wisconsin’s Erin Hills, where course designer Dana Fry has created a putting course named Drumlin.
 It’s 63,000-square-feet of fun with indirect lighting so guests can putt in the evening, allowing for friendly after-dinner competitions.

-“I think you’ll have people putting into the late hours of the evening and some gambling going on,” Fry told Wisconsin.golf.
+“You’ll have people putting into the late hours of the evening and some gambling going on,” Fry told Wisconsin.golf.
 “You’ll have guys trying outlandish putts.”

 And more versions of night golf are in the works.
 Golf course architect Erik Larsen says he is conceptualizing with two premier resort properties in South Florida on a “Topgolf-type space” on existing holes that would be capable of creating incremental revenue.